 Editor's Note: This article is taken from the Spring 2011 issue of ASA's quarterly journal, Generations, an issue devoted to the topic, “The Affordable Care Act: A Way Toward Aging with Dignity in America.”
 ASA members receive Generations as a membership benefit; non-members may purchase subscriptions or single copies of issues at our online store.
+Full digital access to current and back issues of Generations is also available to ASA members and Generations subscribers at Ingenta Connect.
+For details, click here.

 The Patient Protection and Affordable Care Act (ACA) is the most significant healthcare legislation enacted since the passage of Medicare and Medicaid forty-five years ago.
 The new law’s full implications will not be known for years, but its impact on the Medicare program will be significant and immediate.
 Many of its effects will be beneficial to enrollees in Medicare, despite the fact that polls of older Americans reveal a pervasive antipathy to the new statute.
 At the same time, financing the ACA includes more than half a trillion dollars of cuts to Medicare.
 It defies common sense to believe that cuts of this magnitude will not have some deleterious effect on how older Americans pay for their medical needs.